-Buffett suggests that the buybacks can be an excellent use of excess cash.
+Buffett suggests that buybacks can be an excellent use of excess cash.
 But some companies borrow money in order to conduct share repurchases.
-Corporations may argue that low interest rates justify this practice.
+Corporations may argue that low-interest rates justify this practice.
 Whatever the reasoning, taking on debt to repurchase shares is different than using extra cash generated from operations.

 How Share Buybacks Affect Financial Measures

 Some financial indicators are based on the number of outstanding shares.
-When the number of shares decrease, the indicators increase.
+When the number of shares decreases, the indicators increase.

 Similarly, cash spent to buy shares means less cash on the balance sheet and fewer assets.
 (Assets are comprised of many things, including cash.)
 Return on assets (ROA), a measure of management efficiency, is higher when assets are lower, all other things equal.
 So, again, this financial measure improves when buybacks happen.